Dalian iron ore edges higher on China demand optimism

 May 17 (Reuters) - Chinese iron ore futures and other steelmaking inputs rose on Tuesday, as hopes of an improvement in demand rose on optimism that COVID-19 lockdowns will ease further, although traders still kept their upbeat expectations in check.

-The most-traded September iron ore on China's Dalian Commodity Exchange DCIOcv1 ended the morning trade 0.3% higher at 824 yuan ($121.53) a tonne, after hitting 849 yuan earlier in the day — the highest since May 6.
+The most-traded September iron ore on China's Dalian Commodity Exchange DCIOcv1 ended daytime trade 0.9% higher at 829 yuan ($122.62) a tonne, after earlier hitting the highest since May 6 at 849 yuan.

 Shanghai, which has set out plans to end a painful COVID-19 lockdown that has bruised China's economy, achieved on Tuesday a milestone of three consecutive days with no new cases outside quarantine zones.